openteams-ai/terraform-vor-gke-cluster/docs/README-footer.md

 ## Contributing

 Please read the contribution guidelines before submitting changes.
-All source code files must include appropriate copyright headers - see [COPYRIGHT.md](COPYRIGHT.md) for details.
+All source code files must include appropriate copyright headers as defined in the `.copywrite.hcl` configuration.

 ## License

 This module is licensed under the Apache 2.0 License.
 See [LICENSE](LICENSE) for details.